anamika-rit/S1-Ds-Lab/README.md

 ---
 ## Contributing

-If you have suggestions for improvements or would like to contribute to this repository, feel free to submit a pull request or open an issue.
-We welcome any contributions that can help enhance the learning experience.
+Feel free to explore each cycle folder for the corresponding experiments.

+If you encounter any issues or wish to contribute, please raise an issue or submit a pull request.